College of Education and Human Sciences

 For prospective and/or current students desiring to transfer into the online Nursing, RN to BSN degree program, an associate's degree in nursing, a valid RN license, and course prerequisites as listed on https://education.okstate.edu/departments-programs/community-health-sciences-counseling-psychology/nursing/admission-prerequisite-information, are required for full program admission through a secondary applicant review process completed by program faculty.
 Prospective Nursing, RN to BSN students who do not meet the prerequisite academic background and/or licensure requirements but who have been accepted to the program through the program’s secondary applicant review process may enroll in the Nursing, RN to BSN major but will be limited in their course selection until all program prerequisites and requirements for full admission are completed.

-Students pursuing degree options in Recreation and Athletic Management and Design and Merchandising are required to maintain a 2.00 GPA.
-Students pursuing a degree in Elementary Education, Public Health, Applied Exercise Science: Sport and Coaching Science, and Applied Exercise Science: Strength and Conditioning are required to maintain a 2.75 or higher GPA.
+Students pursuing degree options in Recreation and Athletic Management, Interior Design, Fashion Merchandising, and Apparel Design and Technology are required to maintain a 2.00 GPA.
+Students pursuing a degree in Public Health and Applied Exercise Science: Strength and Conditioning are required to maintain a 2.75 or higher GPA.
 Students pursuing a degree in Applied Exercise Science: Pre-Professional are required to maintain a 3.00 GPA.
 All other programs require a 2.50 GPA.

 For graduation, with recommendation for Certification in Professional Education, the following minimum GPAs are required: